Lucas-Czarnecki/Canadian-Federal-Elections/README.md

 ## Cleaned Data

 This repository processes the excel formatted data from the LOP into formats that are more convenient for social scientific research.
-More specifically, the cleaned data wrangles candidate-level vote totals into long-formatted .csv files and a master .Rds file for R-users.
+More specifically, the cleaned data wrangles candidate-level election results into long-formatted .csv files and a master .Rds file for R-users.
 The cleaned data also features modified variables that help facilitate data exploration and analysis.
 You will find the modified data and more information on the variables in [this folder](https://github.com/Lucas-Czarnecki/Canadian-Federal-Elections/tree/main/data/cleaned).

-The script used to process the raw data can be found in the folder, [R](https://github.com/Lucas-Czarnecki/Canadian-Federal-Elections/tree/main/R).
+The scripts used to process the raw data can be found in the folder, [R](https://github.com/Lucas-Czarnecki/Canadian-Federal-Elections/tree/main/R).

 ## Credit and Copyright